Thank you for looking at my profile.

 How Can Counselling Help

 Counselling is a talking therapy that gives the client time and space to be able to talk about the difficulties they are facing.
 They may be long term issues or issues that have just started to happen.
 They could be difficulties with anxiety, depression, panic, phobias, OCD or just 'something isn't feeling right'.
 It could be difficulties in relationships with significant others, friends or even those you know very little.
 Difficulties including anger, bereavement, stress, employment issues or sense of loss following moving to a new area or job.
 These are only a few of the issues that can face us today.
+Particularly around the psychological response to COVID-19.
 I offer a confidential safe space so these things and more can be brought to the counselling session so the client can begin to make sense of what's happening to them and to feel they are taking more control of their lives.
+I am also aware of how physical responses can be activated for example Irritable Bowel Syndrome and Tinnitus.

 How and Where I Work

-As well as working face to face with clients at my practice in Colchester work online and on the phone.
+I am currently working online and on the phone.
 I have worked for an online organisation and also worked for a local mental health charity for some years offering counselling within the NHS.
 I also work for a Deaf organisation working with Deaf clients using British Sign Language.

 My consulting room is conveniently located in Colchester and is a comfortable environment.
 It is on a bus route and has plenty of parking.
 I can offer an alternative room if mobility problems are an issue.